What is heartworm disease? How does a cat become infected?

 Is heartworm disease the same in cats as it is in dogs?

 Dogs are the normal host for heartworms.
-This means parasites are able to complete their life cycle in dogs, maturing into adult worms that live in the heart.
-These adult worms are able to mate and reproduce in dogs, producing immature worms called microfilaria that circulate in the bloodstream.
+Parasites complete their life cycle in dogs, maturing into adult worms that live in the heart.
+These adult worms can mate and reproduce in dogs, producing immature worms.

 "The cat is not the normal host for heartworms."

-However, the cat is not the normal host for heartworms, and the parasites typically are not able to complete their life cycle.
-They either die in the tissues, especially the lungs, or get 'lost' and end up in abnormal places like the brain, the skin, or body cavities.
-A small number of worms are able to mature in the heart, but there are usually too few adults to mate and produce microfilariae.
-On rare occasions microfilariae are produced, but the microfilariae are typically present in the blood stream for only a brief period of time.
+However, the cat is not the normal host for heartworms, and the parasites typically are not able to complete their life cycle in a cat.
+They either die in the tissues, especially the lungs, or get “lost” and end up in abnormal places like the brain, the skin, or body cavities.
+A few worms can mature in the heart, but there are usually too few adults to mate with and produce microfilariae (immature worms).
+On rare occasions, microfilariae are produced, but the microfilariae are typically present in the blood stream for only a brief time.

 Is heartworm infection common in cats?

-Heartworm infection in cats is much less common than in dogs.
-Studies have estimated that for every 100 dogs that develop heartworm disease, only 5 to 15 cats are infected.
-However, heartworm infection in the cat is difficult to diagnose, and the true rate of infection may be higher than it appears.
+Heartworm infection is much less common in cats than in dogs.
+Studies have estimated that for every 100 dogs that develop heartworm disease, only 5 to 20 cats are infected.
+However, heartworm infection in cats is difficult to diagnose, and the true rate of infection may be higher than it appears.

 Where is heartworm infection most common?